Overseas Credit Card Fees Explained

 Avoid exchange rate fluctuations and pay no currency conversion fees

 Travel cards are increasingly popular due to the fact that they can be loaded in foreign currency before you leave for your holiday.
-Not only does this lock in the exchange rate, if you pick the right travel card it means that you pay no currency conversion fees when you arrive at your destination.
-There are now 10 currencies available on the Mastercard Multi-currency Cash Passport Card, saving you money on fees overseas.
-If you’re currency is not available to load, as of the 15th July 2016 you can still load Australian Dollars and pay no currency conversion fees!
+Not only does this lock in the exchange rate, if you pick the right travel card it means that you pay no purchase fees when you arrive at your destination.
+There are now 11 currencies available on the Mastercard Platinum Multi-currency Cash Passport Card, saving you money on fees overseas.
 Read more about the Cash Passport

 We endeavour to provide you with the most accurate and up-to-date information for your destination.
 This information should be used as a guide only and does not constitute personal advice.
 Please refer to the relevant product disclosure statement before making the decision to purchase any product offered by Exchange Now.
 Consider your own circumstances before making a decision on how you will take your money with you overseas.